 Agnes’ music has been hailed as “a distinctive voice in the electro-acoustic field” by Textura, and “gorgeous” by XLR8R.
 Her duo with The Norman Conquest, Dokuro, is described by THE WIRE as “discreetly sculptured.”
 Myrmyr her collaboration with Marielle Jakobson has numerous reviews for both albums with descriptions such as “soaring chamber compositions in perfect ambient space” by Boomkat.

 I experiment and design in the convergent space between composition and improvisation, projection and performance, and the material and immaterial.
 I explore the relationship between light and sound with the intention of challenging our perception or blending our senses.
-At the core of my process is experimentation: with electronics, instruments, projection, movement, fabric, and new technology to create a performance or to transform spaces, objects, and the human form.
+At the core of my process is experimentation: with electronics, instruments, light, movement, fabric, and new technology to create a performance or to transform spaces, objects, and the human form.
 The content of my works oscillates between the visible and invisible, and the tension between noise and melody.

 I use a design process that starts with concept and writing, involves research and a deep dive into a theme or concept, and is often collaborative in some way.
 The concept is the driving force for the process of creation, and the themes are woven into the final works in subtle ways.
 Ideally I’d like participants feeling like they had a new experience or sensation.
 While my themes shift with my expanding curiosity about our universe, my aesthetic is pretty consistent throughout all of my pieces.
 The texture and tones of my sound, the way that I treat light, the beguiling use of the body – these are the choices that connect all that I do.